 For spaces with very simple structure, MGIS/Function provides algorithms, such as the assign algorithm which allows to assign the values of an evaluator to a function.
 Let sig be a function, the following code assigns the values calculated by sig_ev

-MGIS/Function are a set of algorithms, evaluators and modifiers used to operate and calculate values on functions.
+Those concepts now being defined, MGIS/Function can now be defined as set of algorithms, evaluators and modifiers used to operate and calculate values on functions.
+MGIS/Function also provides basic implementations of spaces and functions.

 Discretization spaces